bridgetcundelan/AB-Test-Marketing-Campaign/README.md

 RESULTS:
 •	Compare the rates of the Control Campaign versus the Test Campaign at each step to see which campaign performs better at driving conversions.
-HERE IS THE CODE ALL TOGETHER---- USE THIS AND USE DOWNLOADED CSV FILE TO PLOT!! select
+HERE IS THE CODE ALL TOGETHER---- USE THIS AND USE DOWNLOADED CSV FILE TO PLOT!!

+---SOME STAGES OUT OF ORDER.
+Causes- multiple add to carts, abandoned carts, browsing without intent to buy, browsing for prices (price sensitivity), delayed purchase intent, technical difficulties with payment,  etc.

+select
 	b.campaign_name
 	,round(